-The MPD channel continues to be the main driver of our long-term growth as revenue from this channel benefits from the higher quantity of larger projects as well as long project cycles.
+The Megaproject ("MPD") channel has been the main driver of our long-term growth as revenue from this channel benefits from the growing number of projects as well as an increase in the capacity of these projects.
+The higher revenues for the year ended December 31, 2022, compared to prior year, were due primarily to higher shipments of PXs and an increase in average selling price.
 Comparative differences over the prior year's revenue are subject to timing of delivery of PXs, which is dependent on the MPD project shipment cycle.